lynnpepin/5095/report.md

 The goal of this project is to create an advanced particle swam network simulator.
 This work makes many (intended!) ommissions and simplifications, using a modularity approach combining entity/component/scene composition and functional programming.

 This project simulates a discrete-time network wireless physical-level mesh network.
 The goal is to measure network throughput in the presence of congestion for different collision-avoidance mechanisms.
-The network consists of $N$ particlein a swarm communicating over $k$ wireless channels.
+The network consists of $N$ particle in a swarm communicating over $k$ wireless channels.
 This simulation is implemented primarily using Python3, numpy, and PyGame[^pygame], the latter of which is used for rendering the simulation.

 [^pygame]: PyGame main site: https://www.pygame.org/